 In addition to the employment of motion triggered cameras and solar-powered acoustic recorders, the UPP collaborates with Conservation Drones to assist in better understanding the Issa chimpanzee habitat.
 This technology has been used to successfully demonstrate the applicability of low cost drones for research and conservation purposes across the globe (Koh & Wich, 2012).

-Results of this initial ‘pilot’ study were presented by Lilian Pintea, PhD, of the Jane Goodall Institute, USA in Washington, D.C. in April 2014 at the Africa Biodiversity Collaborative Group meeting: “On the Wings of Robots – the Ups and Downs of Using UAVs in Conservation”
+Results of this initial ‘pilot’ study were presented by Lilian Pintea, PhD, of the Jane Goodall Institute, USA in Washington, D.C. in April 2014 at the Africa Biodiversity Collaborative Group meeting: “On the Wings of Robots – the Ups and Downs of Using UAVs in Conservation” and the work continues to the present.

 Read more of Koh and Wich’s work here here.

-Conservation Drones took the the skies over regions of western Tanzania this past summer in collaboration with the Ugalla Primate Project, Jane Goodall Institute Tanzania, and EnviroDrone.
+Conservation Drones took the the skies over regions of western Tanzania once again in 2015 in collaboration with the Ugalla Primate Project, Jane Goodall Institute Tanzania, and EnviroDrone.
 The Conservation Drones field team consisted of co-founder Serge Wich, who has previously worked with drones and nest censuses in Gabon amongst other locations, technical director Jeff Kerby, and Noemie Bonnin (PhD student at LJMU).
 After a few dozen missions flown with quad-copters and fixed-wing mapping units, some of the the data were sent to ENVD for land-cover classification analysis.
 Knowing tree density and canopy structure are key elements to understanding how wild primates, and especially chimpanzees, exploit a mosaic landscape at Issa.
 The work by EnviroDrone to extrapolate these data from UAV imagery collected over the study area have the potential to inform the sympatric animal niche construction, and further, reveal to researchers a metric of diversity in the landscape – canopy structure – that we do not have access to from the ground.
 The ENVD team consisted of Founder/CEO Ryan Cant, CSA Richard Zeng, and Rebecca Shearon (University of Windsor).
 Below, New pilot analysis by EnviroDrone on feature extraction of Issa flyovers.
 See here for full document

-DIET and HABITAT & DIET RECONSTRUCTION
+HOMININ HABITATS, DIET, and DIET RECONSTRUCTION

 Adam van Casteren, Max Planck Weizmann Centre, Max Plank Institute for Evolutionary Anthropology (July – October 2015)